rishikasb/safespace-skill-runbook/README.md

         * 9.1.1 Navigate to Cloud9 in AWS Console
         * 9.1.2 Select "Create environment"
         * 9.1.3 Name: enter unique environment name, select "Next step"
-        * 9.1.4 Environment settings: use default options, select "Next step"
+        * 9.1.4 Environment settings:
+            * 9.1.4.1 Environment type : Default option ("Create a new EC2 instance for environment (direct access)")
+            * 9.1.4.2 Instance type : Select Other instance type and select t3.medium from the dropdown
+            * 9.1.4.3 Platform : Amazon Linux
+            * 9.1.4.4 Select "Next step"
         * 9.1.5 Review Environment name and settings, select "Create environment".
+Your Cloud9 environment is now being created, which may take a few minutes.

    * 9.2 Create ECR repository, build and push Docker image
         * 9.2.1 Enter the bash shell of the Cloud9 instance, run the following command to create a repository in ECR: